na-trium-144/falling-nikochan/README.md

 <details><summary>API List</summary>

+See also [chartFormat/chart.ts](chartFormat/chart.ts) for relations among the chart data formats.

 * `GET /api/brief/:cid` - Get the brief information of the chart.
     * `:cid` - Chart ID
     * Response